 Asokan is senior correspondent for Information Security Media Group's global news desk.
-She has previously worked at Analytics India Magazine, The New Indian Express and IDG, where she reported on developments in technology and education.
+She has previously worked with IDG and other publications where she reported on developments in technology, minority-rights and education.

 Within a month, the U.S. Department of Homeland Security hopes to launch a program to help states protect voter registration databases and systems in advance of the 2020 presidential election.
 Security experts say that in light of recent ransomware attacks against units of government, the effort is overdue.